Kyoto: A City of Temples & Tradition

 In the afternoon, we went back into the city center and took part in a traditional Japanese tea ceremony.
 We booked ours as an Airbnb experience, and we chose to rent kimonos to give us the authentic experience.
 It was a really cool experience to learn about the traditions and rituals involved in a tea ceremony, and tea itself was some of the best I’ve had.

 And of course, no trip to Japan is complete without karaoke.
-We found a karaoke bar and had a blast belting out some tunes.
-It was definitely an adventure figuring out how the system worked, but we had a lot of laughs.
+That night found a karaoke bar, after visiting Kyoto’s Nintendo store, and had a blast belting out some tunes.
+It was an adventure figuring out how the system worked, but we had a lot of laughs.

 General Tips